scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Touch
 - **Duration:** 8 hours

 You create a magical soothing bonfire.
 The bonfire takes a single tile of space, emits bright light for 5 tiles, and dim light for an additional 5.
 Target up to 5 creatures and make a spellcasting roll, adding a bad die for every creature targeted.
-These creatures heal an additional wound during their long rest and recover 1 point of exhaustion.
+These creatures recover an additional wound and mana during their long rest and recover 1 point of exhaustion.

 Add a proficient die for every level above the 1st.